AlibabaCloudDocs/slb/intl.en-US/Listeners/Add a TCP listener.md

  |
     |**Enable Peak Bandwidth Limit**| Select whether to configure the listening bandwidth.

- If the SLB instance is charged based on bandwidth, you can set different peak bandwidth values for different listeners to limit the traffic passing through the listeners.
+ If the SLB instance is charged based on bandwidth, you can set different peak bandwidth values for different listeners to limit the traffic passing through each listener.
 The sum of the peak bandwidth values of all listeners under an SLB instance cannot exceed the bandwidth value of that SLB instance.

  By default, all listeners share the bandwidth of the SLB instance.